upya4ko/afwall_installer/README.md

-# AFWall installer for magisk
+# AFWall+ installer for magisk

-This module NOT containing AFWall+ APK, you can find it by yoursellf and put inside /system/priv-app/afwall/ directory.
+This module NOT containing [AFWall+](https://github.com/ukanth/afwall) APK, you can find it by yoursellf and put inside /system/priv-app/afwall/ directory.

 ## How to make magisk module:
 - Clone repo (or download as zip)